lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_out

-The pseudo-random key PRK_out is used to encrypt message_4 and to derive application specific data.
+The pseudo-random key PRK_out is used to derive application specific data and keying material to encrypt message_4.
 PRK_out is derived as follows:

 PRK_out = Extract(PRK_3m, TH_4)